laravelnews/laravel-twbs4/README.md

 ```
 The package will automatically register it's service provider.

-Install the preset by running the `preset` command:
+Install the preset by running the `preset` command if you only want to update the basic CSS and JavaScript files:

 ```bash
 php artisan preset bootstrap4
 ```

-If you want to install the preset and auth views:
+Or if you want to install everything, including auth views that use Bootstrap 4 markup:

 ```bash
 php artisan preset bootstrap-auth